garrandall/popular-music-data/tracks/it-won-t-stop-sevyn-streeter-chris-brown.md

 Everyday, everyday

-And it won't stop, boom, boom, ooh
+And it won't stop, boom, boom, oh
-And it won't stop, boom, boom, ooh, yeah
+And it won't stop, boom, boom, oh, yeah
 With every single part of me, my love for you is constantly (oh, oh) Forever and ever on repeat (oh)
-On repeat and it won't stop, boom, boom, ooh
+On repeat and it won't stop, boom, boom, oh

 I love when we pulling up to that beach (that beach)